vittoriocasula/DL-Project/README.md

 - **Single task - Attribute Prediction**
 - **Multi-task - Cross-Stitch Network with the previous 2 tasks**

-Once you have selected the task(s) to solve, you can run the corresponding `.sh` file in the `script/` folder after editing the `.yaml` file in the `config/` folder.
+Once you have selected the task(s) to solve, you can run the corresponding `.sh` file in the `script/` folder.
+You can edit the corrisponding `.yaml` file in the `config/` folder to change the experiment settings.

 After training, a datetime folder will be created in the `experiments/` folder containing the output of the experiment and the model checkpoint (including the best model checkpoint).

 ## Evaluation

-After training your model, you can evaluate it through `eval.ipynb`.
+After training your model, you can evaluate it through the`eval.ipynb` notebook corresponding to the chosen experiment.
 Once you edit the first code block with your model path, you can run all the cells, and the last cells will show the quantitative results.

 ## Optional - Netron

-For each task, you can view the model architecture by running all cells of the `netron.ipynb`.
+For each task, you can view the model architecture by running all cells of the corresponding `netron.ipynb` notebook.
 This generates a `.onnx` file (follow [Netron GitHub](https://github.com/lutzroeder/netron) for details).

 ## Optional - Qualitative Results

-For each task, you can view some qualitative results by running all cells of the `qualitative_results.ipynb`.
+For each task, you can view some qualitative results by running all cells of the corresponding`qualitative_results.ipynb` notebook.
 The images will be displayed directly in the notebook.